hashicorp/terraform-plugin-sdk/.github/CONTRIBUTING.md

 ###### Bug Fixes

 A new bug entry should use the `release-note:bug` header and have a prefix indicating the sub-package it corresponds to, a colon, then followed by a brief summary.
-Use a `all` prefix should the fix apply to all sub-packages.
+Use an `all` prefix should the fix apply to all sub-packages.

 ``````markdown
 ```release-note:bug